RonenMelamed2/Portfolio/README.md

 <br/>

 ### 3. Chirp Segmentation
-Segment bird's chirp-words into syllables.
-Optimized for the bird 'Bulbul', but can be adjusted to fit any vocalization.
+Segment bird's chirp-words into syllables using novel algorithms Optimized for the bird 'Bulbul', but can be adjusted to fit any vocalization.
 The heart of the segmentation process relies on a novel segmentation algorithm i have formulated, which is based on the use of Canny edge detection.